COMP3030J-SE-P2-G1/proj/doc/dev.md

   ```bash
   just initialize
   ```
-  Take a look at  and [../.justfile-env.example](../.justfile-env), you can use custom executable files to run the same command(set the command in `.justfile-env`).
+  Take a look at [../.justfile-env.example](../.justfile-env.example), you can use custom executable files to run the same command(set the command in `.justfile-env`).

   > alpha feature: